-"Act as if what you do makes a difference.

-It does."

-- William James

-Photo: Justice for Montanans celebrate their close of service, July 2021.
+SERVE.MT.GOV "Act as if what you do makes a difference.
+It does." - William James Photo: Justice for Montanans members celebrate their close of service, July 2021.
 Photo Credit: Alyssa Mathieu

 "Growth is what happens outside your comfort zone." - Lt.
-Governor Juras Photo: Montana Conservation Corps Youth Crew members show Lt.
-Governor Juras their service on a new trail at Spring Meadow State Park.
-Photo Credit: Alyssa Mathieu 3 in public outreach and educating public officials 3.1 Generate opportunities for Commissioners to represent OCS at community events, with tools provided by OCS as appropriate.
-3.2 Engage Congressional Delegation, state legislators, and other elected officials in learning about Montana programs and service opportunities, recognizing AmeriCorps Week, and on matters impacting national policy.
+Governor Juras 11 Photo: Montana Conservation Corps Youth Crew members show Lt.
+Governor Juras their service on a new trail at Spring Meadow Lake State Park.
+Photo Credit: Alyssa Mathieu Expand Commissioner engagement in public outreach and educating public officials 3

+3.1 Generate opportunities for Commissioners to represent OCS at community events, with tools provided by OCS as appropriate.
+Engage Congressional Delegation, state legislators, and other elected officials in learning about Montana programs and service opportunities, and on matters impacting national policy.
 4 Increase sustainability of national service and community volunteerism

-Diversify financial support of AmeriCorps in Montana.
+4.1 Diversify financial support of AmeriCorps in Montana.
 Garner support from corporations, businesses, and nonprofits to expand financial capacity.